What is fostering?

 Most children who are fostered return to their birth family, but for some this is not possible and therefore these children require a long-term foster home.
 Many children who need long term homes are aged 8 years and above and often need a foster home that they can share with their brothers and sisters.
 Caring for a child long term means you support them into young adulthood.
 This often includes supporting their contact with their birth family over the years.

 Sometimes our young people stay with their foster carers after their 18thbirthday, this is known as ‘staying put’.

 Parent and child fostering

-Some young parents need support in caring for their own baby.
-As a foster carer you would be providing a home to a young parent as well as their baby.
-You will be showing them how to best care for their baby by offering support and guidance.
+Some young parents need support to care for their own baby.
+As a foster carer you could be provide a home to a young parent as well as their baby.
+If you do this type of foster care, you will show the young person how to best care for their baby by offering support and guidance.

 Fostering children seeking asylum